jermification/jermification.github.io/docs/index.md

 ## What should I know before starting?

-- It is WAY easier to sideload while having a computer, but if you don't, it is still possible.
+- It is WAY easier to sideload while having a computer, but if you don't, it is most definitely still possible.